Pre-Printing Tips for Rigid Opaque and Transparent PolyJet Materials

 - When five VeroFlex base colors are loaded in the material cabinet (VeroFlex Cyan, VeroFlex Black, VeroFlex White, VeroFlex Magenta, and VeroFlex Yellow), the color picker in GrabCAD Print is available for use.

 - Digital material combinations from two or three base VeroFlex materials are available.

 General recommendation: A matte surface finish is the easier option if you want a uniform finish across the entire part; GrabCAD Print automatically applies support material to all surfaces of the part when you select Matte, creating a uniform surface.

 A glossy surface finish cannot achieve a fully uniform surface in one print, since some parts of the model will have support material applied.
 One way to get around this is to print models with a glossy finish in two halves, and assemble after printing.
 Another way is to print a model with no overhangs, and then after printing sand the bottom of the model where it came into contact with the tray.

-Two separate models glued together for a uniform surface finish.
+Featured above are two separate models glued together for a uniform surface finish.

 Snap fits: a glossy finish is preferred as it creates stronger parts, and requires less support removal.